SveSop/nvidia-libs/README.md

 To uninstall:
 `WINEPREFIX=/your/wine/prefix ./setup_nvlibs.sh uninstall`

+### Tests
+You can run tests of your adapter and functions by running the test case file:
+`WINEPREFIX=/your/wine/prefix wine bin/nvapi64-tests.exe`

+PS.
+You must install said libraryfile in your WINEPREFIX (see above)

 ### Proton
 You can drop-in the libraries in Proton - Experimental or Proton-6.12-GE-1 or newer like this: